 “No of course not.”

 “Well what is it then?”

 “Shampoo,” James grinned.
 “We’re going to pour it in the lake and make it bubble over!”
 I raised an eyebrow.

 “Hell yeah!”
 The boys began walking to the lake and they passed Snape on their way over.
 I stayed where I was sitting, a safe distance away.

 “What do you want Potter?”
 Snape sneered.
 James sighed.

 “Look Snape, we don’t want any trouble, we’re just going over to the lake,” James replied.
-Erm since when has James not snapped or tried to kill Snape?
+I sighed in relief.
+Thank god James wasn’t rising to it.